SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-2. If you cannot find your target job in the schedule view, navigate to the Job dashboard to locate the job data you wish to edit or update.
+2. If the target job is not found in the schedule view, navigate to the Job dashboard to locate the job.

    <br>